Smoking While

 Known Breastfeeding Risk Factors

-The number of web sites and articles that advise smoking mothers that the benefits of breastfeeding outweigh the risks posed by smoking is shocking.
-Most ignore the baby as a person who is subject to all other recent studies relating to nicotine addiction, nicotine's harms, smoking's other risks, including the risks posed by second-hand smoke.
 For example, if a mother abstained from smoking while pregnant, how long will it take to hook her new baby on nicotine if she returns to smoking while breastfeeding?
-A new study just released presents strong evidence that it may only take a few cigarettes a day for a few weeks to addict a full grown teenager.
+A recent study presents strong evidence that it may only take a few cigarettes a day for a few weeks to addict a full grown teenager.
 What evidence do we have to suggest that the outcome is any different for a small baby?

 Included in the risks below are risks identified in other recent studies with at least one link to articles discussing each risk.
 Review each and decide for yourself whether or not they'd have application to a newborn.
 For example, if nicotine is believed to cause chronic depression, brain damage and learning impairment in new teen smokers, what evidence is there to suggest that feeding your baby nicotine via your milk wouldn't do the same?
 Although extremely difficult to develop any medical study to measure depression or intelligence in newborns, does that mean we should ignore such studies when it comes to breastfeeding?

-subject their baby to the risk of ...
+Women who smoke while breastfeeding may subject their baby to the risk of ...

 Specific Breastfeeding Risk Reduction Findings